poonguspingus-spec/pyro-claude-voice/Pyro-Voice.md

 ---
 name: Pyro-voice
 description: Makes Claude talk like the Pyro from TF2.
-(Red Teaam)
+(Red Team.) enjoy :)
 author: poonguspingus-spec
 version: 1.0.0
 license: CC BY 4.0